 When Joseph was no more than 2 or 3 years old he was an expert at operating a VCR.
 He would pop in the videotape of “Jurassic Park” and watch it over and over and over again!
 Later on, as the family relocated first to Englewood and then Columbus, New Jersey, Joseph played Little League Baseball and organized basketball.

-Soon he was performing his own spoken word routines at his church, On Good Ground Christian Fellowship, and at other churches in New Jersey and Virginia.
+Soon he was performing spoken word routines at his church, On Good Ground Christian Fellowship, and at other churches in New Jersey and Virginia.
 Joseph’s performances moved and inspired young and old alike.

 Joseph’s favorite TV shows were “Lost” and “Supernatural”.
 He also loved America’s Got Talent, and was invited to submit his own videotaped audition, but he wanted to actually go and audition in person.
 (It was something about being in the crowd).